Graylog2/documentation/pages/enterprise/forwarder/index.rst

 #.
 Enter your *Token Name* in the available field.
 #.
 Create the new name by clicking the *Create Token* button.

+Tokens created in this step are stored under the Forwarder

 .. image:: /images/forwarder_api_token_1.png

 Configure Forwarder